MohammedHassan07/TechBlog/README.md

 - To access the Admin Panel, enter: http://localhost:3000/admin

-Admin Panel
+## Admin Panel
-Logging in as an Admin

-## To log in as an author, follow these steps:
+To log in as an author, follow these steps:
-Ensure you have created an author (See Step 1: Set Up the Database).
+Ensure you have created an author

 Open the browser and visit:
 http://localhost:3000/admin
 You will be redirected to the Login Page.